 Acceptable Computer Use Policy for Students

 Note: These policies are subject to change.
-The user is responsible for reviewing the latest policies on the website of the Office of Information Technology (OIT) at www.drake.edu/it.
+The user is responsible for reviewing the latest policies on the website of Drake Technology Services (DTS) at dts.drake.edu.
 Any new policy takes effect the day it is posted.

 It is the intent of Drake University to provide a quality technological environment for the University community in which certain standards are observed.
 Use of University technology resources is a privilege and not a right.
 Therefore, use of such resources is contingent upon compliance with University policies and standards and all governing federal, state, and local laws and regulations.
 All Drake University students are responsible for reading, understanding, and complying with these policies.

-To see the list of technology resources and services available to students, go to www.drake.edu/it and select "Students."
+To see the list of technology resources and services available to students, go to dts.drake.edu/student-services.

 Requirements for Use of University Technology Resources